Wayne Gretzky: International play

 The 1991 Canada Cup marked the last time the tournament was played under the "Canada Cup" moniker.
 Gretzky led the tournament for the fourth and final time with 12 points in seven games.
 He did not, however, compete in the final against the United States due to a back injury.
 Canada nevertheless won in two games by scores of 4–1 and 4–2.
 Five years later, the tournament was revived and renamed the World Cup in 1996.
-It marked the first time Gretzky did not finish as the tournament's leading scorer with seven points in eight games for fourth overall.
+It marked the first time Gretzky did not finish as the tournament's leading scorer; his seven points in eight games placed him fourth overall.

 Leading up to the 1998 Winter Olympics in Nagano, Japan, it was announced that NHL players would be eligible to play for the first time.
 Gretzky was named to the club on November 29, 1997.
 However, Gretzky was passed over for the captaincy, along with several other Canadian veterans including Steve Yzerman and Ray Bourque in favour of the younger Eric Lindros.
 Expectations were high for the Canadian team, but the team lost to the Czech Republic in the semi-finals.
 The game went to a shootout with a 1–1 tie after overtime, but Gretzky was controversially not selected by coach Marc Crawford as one of the five shooters, all of whom failed to score.
 Team Canada then lost the bronze medal game 3–2 to Finland to finish without a medal.
 The Olympics marked Gretzky's eighth and final international appearance, finishing with four assists in six games.
 He retired from international play holding the records for most goals (20), most assists (28), and most overall points (48) in best-on-best hockey.